Cloufield/gwaslab/docs/QC&Filtering.md

 | `.filter_region_in()`          | `path` , <br/> `inplace=False` , <br/>`high_ld=False`, <br/> `build="19"`   | filter in variants in the specified region define by a bed file                       |
 | `.filter_region_out()`         | `path` , <br/> `inplace=False` , <br/>`high_ld=False`, <br/> `build="19"`   | filter out variants in the specified region define by a bed file                      |

-## 2. Statistics Sanity Check
+## Statistics Sanity Check

-Note: Default parameters have been updated since v3.3.36
+!!! info "Default parameters have been updated since v3.4.36"

 `.check_sanity()`: Basic sanity check will. be performed on statistics to check if there are any `extreme values` or `values out of expected ranges`.